Caltech-IPAC/hiresprv/sphinx/performance.rst

 `Fulton et al. 2015 <http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1504.06629>`_).
 We use `RadVel <http://radvel.readthedocs.io>`_ to fit the data, seeding the fit with the known orbital periods.
 We can successfully recover the correct velocity semi-amplitude (K) and mass for planet b with only ~75% of the data presented in `Howard et al. (2009) <http://adsabs.harvard.edu/cgi-bin/nph-data_query?bibcode=2009ApJ...696...75H&db_key=AST&link_type=ABSTRACT>`_.
-..
-We also see suggestive, but not conclusive, evidence for planets c & d with less than 20% of the data analyzed in `Fulton et al. (2015) <http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1504.06629>`_.

 .. figure:: _static/HD7924_rv_multipanel.png
     :width: 50%